ros-controls/ros2_control_demos/example_12/doc/userdoc.rst

 Example 12: Controller Chaining with RRBot
 ===========================================

-The example shows how to write a simple Chainable Controller, and then how to integrate properly to have a functional controller chaining.
+The example shows how to write a simple chainable controller, and how to integrate it properly to have a functional controller chaining.

-For *example_12*, we will use RRBot, or ‘’Revolute-Revolute Manipulator Robot’’, is a simple 3-linkage, 2-joint arm to demonstrate the controller chaining functionality in ROS2 control.
+For *example_12*, we will use RRBot, or ''Revolute-Revolute Manipulator Robot'', is a simple 3-linkage, 2-joint arm to demonstrate the controller chaining functionality in ROS2 control.

-For *example_12*, a simple chainable ros2 controller has been implemented that takes a vector of interfaces as an input and simple forwards them without any changes, such controller is simple known as a ``passthrough_controller``.
+For *example_12*, a simple chainable ros2_controller has been implemented that takes a vector of interfaces as an input and simple forwards them without any changes.
+Such a controller is simple known as a ``passthrough_controller``.

+.. include:: ../../doc/run_from_docker.rst

 Tutorial steps
 --------------------------